klpod221/kode-judge/README.md

 ## 📝 Description

-**KodeJudge** is a modern online code execution engine inspired by Judge0.
-It provides a robust platform for executing code in multiple programming languages with secure sandboxing using Isolate.
-Built with FastAPI and following SOLID principles, it offers a clean, maintainable, and scalable architecture perfect for educational platforms, coding competitions, and automated testing systems.
+**KodeJudge** is a modern, high-performance online code execution engine inspired by Judge0.
+It provides a robust and secure platform for executing code in multiple programming languages with Isolate-based sandboxing.
+Perfect for educational platforms, coding competitions, online assessments, and automated testing systems.

-## ✨ Features

-- 🚀 **Multi-Language Support** - Execute code in Python, C, C++, Java, JavaScript, and more
-- 🔒 **Secure Sandboxing** - Isolate-based sandboxing for safe code execution
-- ⚡ **Async Processing** - RQ (Redis Queue) for asynchronous job processing
-- 🔄 **Concurrent Workers** - Configurable number of workers for parallel execution
-- 🏗️ **Clean Architecture** - SOLID principles with Repository and Service patterns
-- 🐳 **Docker-based** - Fully containerized with Docker Compose
-- 📊 **RESTful API** - FastAPI with automatic OpenAPI documentation
-- 💾 **Persistent Storage** - PostgreSQL database with async support
-- 📦 **Base64 Support** - Handle encoded source code and I/O
-- 🔄 **Batch Operations** - Submit and retrieve multiple submissions at once
-- ⏱️ **Wait Mode** - Optional synchronous execution with immediate results
-- 🔍 **Health Checks** - Comprehensive monitoring endpoints for all system components
+> You can find the project demo on [KodeJudge Demo](https://kodejudge.klpod221.com)

 ## 🚀 Getting Started